 As always, before you try any immunity supplements such as the ones I just mentioned, you might want to consult your doctor.

 As a thank you for reading about these immunity supplements, Whole Foods is going to giveaway a $10 gift card to one lucky La Jolla Mom reader.
 All you need to do to enter is tell me what you normally do when you feel like you’re getting sick.
-Do you take supplements?
-Do you ride just it out?
-After this entry, you’ll qualify for bonus entries which are listed below.
-Leave a separate comment for each bonus entry.
-If you’ve already done these things, it counts, so leave comments anyway.
+Bonus entries are as follows:

 1. Follow @WholeFoods on Twitter or your local Whole Foods Store (in my case that’s @WFMLaJolla).